JurianB/Unity-Multiplayer/README-Photon.md

 Next up, we need to add damage to the other player when hit.
 Now RPC comes along.
 RPC stands for Remote Procedure Calls.
 It will execute a function on a different machine.

-For us, we need to tell the player who's been hit, that he needs to add some damage from the BulletScript.
+We need to tell the player who's been hit, that he needs to add some damage from the BulletScript.

-- We also need to change the Bullet script so it's being destroy across the network.
+- We also need to change the Bullet script so it's being destroyed across the network.
 So there are some minor changes as well in there.

-The new version of it is going to be:
+The new version of the _BulletScript_ of it is going to be:
 ```C#
 using System.Collections;
 using Photon.Pun;